Trump orders federal regulators to probe alleged bank discrimination against conservatives

 Another type of debanking is when government regulators tell banks to avoid doing business with industries or individuals.
 Democratic President Barack Obama’s Department of Justice told banks to avoid doing business with “high risk” industries, which included payday lenders and firearms manufacturers.

-Banks, who have benefited from Trumps deregulation agenda, have tried to strike a cordial tone with the administration, showing themselves as willing brokers who got caught up in a difficult political environment.
+Banks, who have benefited from Trumps deregulation agenda and prefer simpler rules and regulations, have tried to strike a cordial tone with the administration, showing themselves as willing brokers who got caught up in a difficult political environment.

 “It’s in banks’ best interest to take deposits, lend to and support as many customers as possible.
 Unfortunately, regulatory overreach, supervisory discretion and a maze of obscure rules have stood in the way as the (executive order) makes clear,” the major bank lobby groups said Thursday in a joint statement.

 Conservatives have argued that reputational risk has become an umbrella term that allows banks to discriminate.
 The banking industry insists it does not actively debank and does not target specific industries or individuals.
-Banks have already been removing any mention of reputational risk from their policies and procedures, particularly since Trump returned to the White House.
+The banking industry itself, knowing that reputational risk has become liability, has already been removing any mention of reputational risk from their policies and procedures, particularly since Trump returned to the White House.

 “Today’s Executive Order helps ensure all consumers and businesses are treated fairly, a goal the nation’s banks share with the Administration,” the banks said.